Kentico includes many features that utilize email messages as part of their functionality, such as:

 - Fill in the following settings:

-SMTP server – enter the domain name or IP address of the server.
+- SMTP server - enter the domain name or IP address of the server, including the port number (if it is not 25).
 Enter localhost to use a server provided by your local machine.

 - SMTP server user - if the server requires authentication, type the user name here.

 SMTP server password - if the server requires authentication, type the password here.

 Note: After you enter and save a password, the field always displays 8 "masking" characters, even if the password is longer or shorter.
 This measure helps protect your password.

 - Use SSL - enable to use an SSL secured connection to the SMTP server.
 The server must be configured for SSL in order for this to work.

 - Click Save.

 The system uses the primary server as the default option when sending emails.